juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 # Accessible-LaTeX-Thesis-Template
 A LaTeX thesis template based on amsbook class aimed at assisting authors in writing documents that can be converted to to accessible epub files.
+It has been tested with [LaTeXML](https://math.nist.gov/~BMiller/LaTeXML/).

 ## Read this carefully